Do You Know about These 7 Factors That Impact a Loan Against Property?

 In addition to interest, lenders levy processing fees, prepayment penalties, renewal charges, and more.
 All these must be added to calculate the effective cost of your borrowing.
 LAP is an excellent way to capitalize on your property.
-However, consider the various factors before you decide to apply for a LAP and mortgage your home.
+However, consider the various factors before applying for a LAP and mortgage your home.